Ernährung mit Fleisch: Wie gesund ist eine fleischhaltige Ernährung?

 Nutrition experts recommend a maximum meat consumption of 300 to 600 grams per week.
 Excessive consumption can increase the risk of various diseases.

-Which meat is the best?
+Which meat is best?

 Ben Jacobs, founder of SimpleJerky, brought his passion for authentic beef jerky from the USA to Austria.
 Inspired by childhood memories of small, family-run shops in rural Northwestern Connecticut, he creates a handmade jerky with the highest quality standards, free from artificial additives and made from local beef.